The official blog of the Lung Institute.

 What Are Your Next Steps?

 If your doctor has ordered a pulmonary function test, make sure that you understand the test and ask questions if anything is unclear to you.
 Follow your doctor’s instructions.
 Over time, your doctor may recommend having another pulmonary function test, so your doctor can monitor how your treatment plan and lungs are doing.
-Chronic lung disease treatments include inhalers, oral corticosteroids, oxygen therapy, pulmonary rehabilitation and stem cell therapy.
+Chronic lung disease treatments include inhalers, oral corticosteroids, oxygen therapy, pulmonary rehabilitation and cellular therapy.
 Sometimes, a combination of these treatment options is used.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.